 Therefore, your PDF might look fine on screen but show blanks when printed.
 Check that you have the latest version of your PDF reader, web browser, and printer drivers.
 Re-open your PDF or re-print it after updating to see if the ‘PDF missing text when printing’ problem has been resolved.

-Fixing Missing Text on Mac, Windows, and Mobile Devices
+Fixing PDF Missing Text on Different Devices

 Fixing missing text on Mac, Windows, and mobile devices involves different steps because each system handles fonts and layers differently.

 On Mac, the most common issue is missing preview PDF text. macOS’s built-in app tends to struggle with layered PDFs and non-standard fonts.
-If characters are missing, open your PDF in PDF.net to check whether the text renders properly.
+If characters are missing, open your PDF in pdf.net to check whether the text renders properly.

 On Windows, try updating your PDF viewer or printing the file again to flatten the layers.
-If your PDF is printing but missing text, save a new copy of your PDF using PDF.net or convert it to PDF/A before re-printing.
+If your PDF is printing but missing text, save a new copy of your PDF using pdf.net or convert it to PDF/A before re-printing.

 On mobile, apps usually provide limited PDF support, so complex formatting might not display correctly.
 Open your PDF in a trusted PDF reader app like Foxit Mobile PDF to avoid this.
 This is a workaround; it is still better to view PDFs on computers or laptops.